 I write about things I love to do in Las Vegas.
 If you click a link and make a purchase, I may receive a small commission, which helps to support my work.
 Learn more

-Did you know there’s an aquarium inside the Mandalay Bay hotel?
+Did you know there’s an aquarium inside the Mandalay Bay Hotel?
 It’s called Shark Reef, and from the outside, you might not think there’s much to it.

 Table of Contents[Hide][Show]

-About Shark Reef
+About Shark Reef in Las Vegas

 Where Is The Aquarium?